-- Do your research especially on living costs; don’t forget personal bank accounts cost you each month, wine may be cheap but food can be pricey, it does get very cold here in winter and heating costs are likely to be as high or higher than in the UK.
-Large old French houses can be very draughty and take quite a bit of heating.
+• Research your living costs; don’t forget personal bank accounts are not free like in the UK, wine may be cheap, but food can be pricey.
+It gets very cold here in winter and heating costs are likely to be as high or higher than in the UK; old French houses can be draughty and take quite a bit of heating.

-- Think very carefully about your current social life/time spent with your family and friends and how you would cope without them.
+• Think very carefully about your current social life/time spent with your family and friends, and how you would cope without seeing them regularly.

-- Think about the transport links back to UK - lots of flights are summer only, how long will it take you to drive back in an emergency?
+• Lots of flights to the UK are summer only, so it is important to consider how long will it take you to drive back in an emergency.

-- The healthcare system is very different to the UK, even once you are ‘in’ the system you have to pay for each appointment before being reimbursed, and you will need a ‘top up’ health insurance policy.
+• The healthcare system is different to the UK as you must pay for each appointment before being reimbursed, and a ‘top up’ health insurance policy is advisable.
 If you are not ‘in’ the system, then you will get nothing reimbursed.

-- Children will pick up the language fairly quickly, but it will be very difficult for them to begin with and can take up to 18 months before they are totally happy in school and the older they are the more difficult it can be for them.
+• Children will pick up the language fairly quickly at school, but for some, Ed included, it can be difficult to begin with and can take quite some time before they are totally happy to speak French.

 We still love France, even if some of her ways can be very frustrating, but nothing in life is perfect and living here is not one long holiday.
-We have, just about, achieved our goals in that we do spend a lot more time together as a family, without a mortgage and with an orchard and veggie garden our expenses per month are very low.
-This is just as well as so is our monthly income!
-But, whatever happens in the future we followed our dream and gave it our best shot and there are not too many 12 year olds who have been lucky enough to have their Mum and Dad at home for the full two months of school summer holidays since they were 4.
-I would never discourage anyone from making the move, but I would warn them to plan it well.
+We have, just about, achieved our goal in that we do spend a lot more time together as a family.
+Without a mortgage and with an orchard, veggie garden and a frugal attitude to food, our expenses per month are very low, which is just as well as so is our monthly income!
+Following the UK Brexit referendum our future is less certain, but whatever happens we followed our dream and gave it our best shot.

 Here are some of my information blog posts that you might find useful.Get this widget